christiskatsouris/Computational-Econometrics-R/README.md

 - Tenenbaum, A. M., & Augenstein, M. J. (1986).
 Data structures using Pascal.
 Prentice-Hall, Inc.

+Lastly, once a statistical/econometrics project containing R code which can be compiled has matured to the point of sharing it with collaborators or using it within a parallel computing environment, then the ideal way forward is to embed the code within an R package (see,  Eddelbuettel and Balamuta (2018)).

 ## Random Generating Numbers

 Question: What is randomness?
 Can we define what a 'random number' is?